matthewscharles/instrument-maker/README.md

 ## Tuning/Scala

-The framework uses the Scala format to retrieve tuning systems, and may be used for storing scales as well.
-This could fit into JSON as described below.
+The framework uses the [Scala](http://www.huygens-fokker.org/scala/) format to retrieve tuning systems, which may be useful for storing scales as well.
+This could fit into (or replace) JSON as described below.

+Please note: if you got as far as reading this section, there's a possibility that I don't care about microtuning as intensely as you do.
+I can dig that.
+Think I'm mishandling this stuff?
+Let me know :)

-Tuning is transferred to a table accessible at audio rate with interpolation if needed.
+Tuning is transferred to a table accessible at audio rate with interpolation if needed (I think this has potential for some freaky modulation sources).

-## Reliance on Cyclone library/todo list
+## Reliance on Cyclone library/ current todo list

 I would like to make this available to work on Pd Vanilla, to simplify the installation procedure and ensure compatibility with libpd-based contexts, e.g. [MobMuPlat](http://danieliglesia.com/mobmuplat/).
 At present, I use the Cyclone library as this makes Pd a lot more accessible to me coming from a Max background.